<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=400669150353674&amp;ev=PageView&amp;noscript=1">

 Pitfall #4: Inappropriate Estate Tax Provisions

-In 2019, individuals are legally permitted to transfer assets valued at $11.4 million ($22.8 million for married couples) free of federal estate and gift taxes.
-But outdated estate documents might include planning that was appropriate for much lower exemption values—for example, forcing a trust for the heirs to be funded up to the applicable exclusion amount, which might impoverish the surviving spouse.
+In 2024, individuals are legally permitted to transfer assets valued at $13.61 million ($27.22 million for married couples) free of federal estate and gift taxes.
+However, outdated estate documents might include planning appropriate for much lower exemption values – for example, forcing a trust for the heirs to be funded up to the applicable exclusion amount, which might impoverish the surviving spouse.

-Review the formulas in the estate documents with your attorney and/or tax professional.
+Review the formulas in the estate documents with your attorney or tax professional.

 Pitfall #5: Estate Documents Drafted in a State Where You No Longer Reside